prrathnayake/stock-system/README.md

-# Repair Center Stock System
+# Stock Management System

-A production-ready inventory, purchasing, and work-order platform tailored for device repair centers.
-The stack combines a hardened Express API with a responsive React dashboard so technicians, buyers, and managers share a single source of truth for parts, serials, RMAs, and invoicing.
+A production-ready stock management platform built for multi-location repair and operations teams.
+It combines a hardened Express API with a responsive React dashboard so technicians, buyers, and managers share a single source of truth for products, customers, work orders, and invoicing.
+Dynamic organization branding flows through the UI, and workspace navigation adapts to the task at hand.

 ## Key Capabilities
-- **Inventory intelligence** – Track on-hand, reserved, and available quantities per bin with low-stock alerts and adjustment auditing.
+- **Inventory intelligence** – Track on-hand, reserved, and available quantities per bin with low-stock alerts, adjustment auditing, and focused inventory versus bin workspaces.
 - **Product catalogue management** – Create, update, archive, and search products with tenant-aware scoping and duplicate SKU protection.
+- **Customer and sales flows** – Toggle between customer maintenance and sales fulfilment views without leaving the page, keeping context on the same data grid.
 - **Operational workflows** – Coordinate purchasing, serial tracking, RMAs, work orders, and invoicing from a unified interface.
+- **Dynamic organization branding** – Page headers, navigation labels, and contact information refresh instantly when organization settings change.
 - **Secure multi-tenant access** – JWT authentication, role-based permissions, rate limiting, and organization-aware data scoping.
-- **Observability & resilience** – Structured logging, caching, backup scheduling, and queue-powered background jobs.
+- **Observability & resilience** – Structured logging, caching, backup scheduling, email notifications, and queue-powered background jobs.

 ## Use Case Diagram
 ```mermaid